AlerianEmperor/LuxRenderer/README.md

 Hi BlackantHermit, Thank you for the star, if you have downloaded the code, I think you should consider download again because scene.h and scene_16.h were missing due to file upload issue, I have uploaded them again.

-To compile the source code, you only need to change the "File_Name" in Scene scn("File_Name") to the file in Models folder, notice there are "Look_From" and "view_direction" under each model them, uncomment them for the right model.
-This project use no dependent library so you can download an run it straight away.
-Notice you have to compile in x86 because sqrt14 only recognisable in x86 mode.
+To compile the source code, you only need to change the "File_Name" in Scene scn("File_Name") to the file in Models folder, notice there are "Look_From" and "view_direction" under each model name, uncomment them for the right model.
+This project use no dependent library so you can download and run it straight away.
+Notice you have to compile the code in x86 because sqrt14 only recognisable in x86 mode.
 If you want to use it on x64, use Flat_BVH version I store on "Rendering_Resources" reposipitories.
 And remember to turn on openmp in setting.

-If you want to render the San Miguel, use Lux Render For massive model.
+If you want to render the San Miguel, use Lux Render For massive model, which have scene_16.h.

 The Code is in prefect condition and should give the desire result.